 Try to identify areas where savings can be made.
 Weigh up all fixed costs (also called 'overheads') and variable costs, but be aware that cutting costs too drastically or in the wrong places can damage your business - even if it does temporarily improve your cash flow.

-Cost cutting often involves having to make difficult or unpleasant decisions, but you cannot show reluctance.
+Cost cutting often involves having to make difficult or unpleasant decisions.

 Effective credit control measures need to be in place right from the off.
 Before you grant credit, all new customers should be checked – and re-checked once a year.
 Circumstances can change.
 Don't grant overly generous credit terms, either.